-One of the must-see things to do in Naples, Florida is to visit Marco Island.
-The largest of 10,000 Islands, mangrove-lined estuaries lie just south of Naples.
+One of the must-see things to do in Naples, Florida, is to visit Marco Island.
+It is the largest of 10,000 Islands, mangrove-lined estuaries that lie just south of Naples.
 Its beaches and surrounding sandbars offer some of the best shelling in the world.

 Perfect for a spot of fishing, you can reel in snook, tarpon, and trout.
 After that, visit the weekly Farmer’s Market to snag local ingredients to create a true Gulf Coast meal!